 If you are unable to work due to a disability, you may qualify for Social Security disability benefits.
 Below, we break down the steps that you’ll need to take to file a claim for benefits.

 Learn more about filing for social security in NJ:

 - How to determine if you are eligible

-- Info do you need to support an SSDI claim
+- Know what info is needed to support an SSDI claim

 - Where do you file?

 Decide if you are filing for SSDI, SSI, or both

 There are two types of disability programs available through the Social Security Administration (SSA): Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Both types of benefits require that you be disabled, as defined by federal law.

 However, to qualify for SSDI, you must have earned work credits by working for a certain amount of time and paying Social Security taxes.
 You don’t need work credits to apply for SSI, but you will need to prove that you have limited income and resources.
 Some people may qualify for both SSDI and SSI, or just one type of disability benefit.